Algieba-dean/AutoVend/DialogFlow/DialogFlow.md

 - if no history user profile can use, can say hello to user, introduce ourself, and ask title, how we call them, in the chat, please remember the title should follow the user_title from user profile in candidates values,

 ### Ask target driver
-- ask who is the user of the car, we can update connection information for current user profile, if the user is not themselves.
+- ask who is the user of the car, we can update ConnectionInformation for current user profile, if the user is not themselves.

 ### Ask budget
 - ask the car purchase buget range